krutzschluca/EL30LK/README.md

 http://localhost:5000
 ```
 as the base URL appended by the header of the individual request.

 You can test each of the endpoints using the Postman collection attached to the submission of the Assignment in Teams.

 Make sure to change the request type depending on the endpoint.

 Put the request body with sample data provided below into the body tab of the request, then select raw and JSON.

 Use the JWT Token you received from the login request of the user (without the "") to test the requests where an authorization is necessary.
+The JWT contains the user id through which the requests knows what data to fetch or send.

 For the corresponding request, go to the authorization tab, select Bearer Token on the left and put the Token into the field that appears.

 ### User Authentication & Management